arturmuller/battle-tracker-content/README.md

 Empezando por el jugador que tiene iniciativa, los jugadores despliegan los grupos de batalla marcados con RND{ROUND}.
 ```

 Note that the front-matter property keys (eg. `section`, `title`, `ref`), as well as template variables (eg. `{ROUND}`) have remained unchaged and the `translate` variable has been flipped to `true`.
+[See this commit](https://github.com/arturmuller/battle-tracker-content/commit/49ffaeabf0fefce24b164649cb8fd08db750265f) for a colourful visualization of the changes.

-Everything else has been transated, yay.
+Everything else has been translated, yay.

 Now just save, propose the change, and create a pull request (PR).
-Feel free to include any questions or notes in the PR.
+If you're using GitHub, just keep clicking the big green buttons until they stop appearing!
+(But feel free to include any questions/comments in the PR notes if necessary.)

 ## Credits